my-language-skills/extensions-for-pressbook/README.md

 #### 1.2.1
 * **ADDITIONS**
    * Add new functions in media to automatically set the wordpress image title alt text other meta
-   * Add new functions in to originall mark, for see checkbox
+   * Add new functions in to original mark, for see checkbox

 #### 1.2
 * **REMOVED**